 • EPA Registered Insecticide.

-• Effective against Carpenter Bees, Ants, Spiders, & Beetles.
+• Effective against Carpenter Bees, Ants, Spiders, Beetles, Box Elder Bugs, Centipedes, Scorpions, Ticks, and Wasps.

 • Non-staining to most home sidings.